kakavi/metabase/docs/users-guide/10-pulses.md

 ## Sharing updates with pulses

-The Pulses feature in Metabase gives you the ability to automatically send regular updates to your teammates to help everyone keep track of changes to the metrics that matter to you most.
+The Pulses feature in Kenga Analytics gives you the ability to automatically send regular updates to your teammates to help everyone keep track of changes to the metrics that matter to you most.
 You can deliver a pulse via email or [Slack](https://slack.com/), on the schedule of your choice.

-To create a new pulse, click the plus (+) button in the top-right of Metabase and select `New pulse`.
+To create a new pulse, click the plus (+) button in the top-right of Kenga Analytics and select `New pulse`.

 ### Name it